collective/collective.ttwpo/README.rst

 collective.ttwpo
 =================

-**Work in progress!**

-Translations for Plone UI TTW with options to connect to translations services.
+Translations for Plone UI through-the-web (TTW) with option to connect to translation web-services.

 Features
 --------